How much is my number plate worth?

 Looking back at the amount that you paid for your number plate is another good indicator of its value.

-Some people think that they can buy plates for £250, and then sell them on for thousands – this is highly unlikely.
+There are some people that think that they can buy plates for £250, and then sell them on for thousands a few days later – this is highly unlikely.

 If there were that kind of profit to be made, then the plate would probably been snapped up a long time ago by one of the many dealers or traders that buy and sell for a living.